gvnwltrs/webrtc_ros2/README.md

 ## Current Status (11-22-2024)
 - Test setup is working for both MacOS and Linux docker container environments.
-- Added features to support mDNS while running and communicating with frontend and backend containers
+- Added features to support resolving mDNS IPs from a browser on the host system while running and communicating with frontend and backend containers
 - Needs some refinement in the test setup, but it does at least provide a path for how to setup for ROS2 data streaming

 ## How to Use